carolinehermans/how-are-you-feeling/README.md

 ## What is this?
 A little experiment.

-Over my past semester at school, I've beem amassing anonymous responses to the question "how are you feeling?" and now, the time has come to start analyzing them.
+Over my past semester at school, I've beem amassing anonymous responses to the question "how are you feeling?".
+I thought it would be interesting to analyze those responses to see how people respond under different conditions.

 Technically, this is a project for my bookbinding class.